seanedwards/cfer/README.md

 ### Command line

     Commands:
-      cfer converge [OPTIONS] <stack-name>   # Converges a cloudformation stack according to the template cfer generate [OPTIONS] <template.rb>  # Generates a CloudFormation template by evaluating a Cfer template cfer help [COMMAND]                    # Describe available commands or one specific command cfer tail <stack-name>                 # Follows stack events on standard output as they occur
+      cfer converge [OPTIONS] <stack-name>   # Creates or updates a cloudformation stack according to the template cfer generate [OPTIONS] <template.rb>  # Generates a CloudFormation template by evaluating a Cfer template cfer help [COMMAND]                    # Describe available commands or one specific command cfer tail <stack-name>                 # Follows stack events on standard output as they occur